-John Paul II employs a learning support teacher who co-ordinates the special education programs.
-This teacher assists in the assessment and implementation of these programs.
-The school liaises with specialist service providers in the areas of speech and language development; occupational therapists and physiotherapists; psychologists and social workers; as well as referring students for further educational assessments where required.
+We have a specialist learning support teacher, speech therapist, a psychologist and two school counsellors on site to support students.
+The School also liaises with specialist service providers in the areas of speech and language development; occupational therapists and physiotherapists; psychologists and social workers; as well as referring students for further educational assessments where required.